Rejuvenation: Modern developments

 A salamander can not only regenerate a limb, but can regenerate the lens or retina of an eye and can regenerate an intestine.
 For regeneration the salamander tissues form a blastema by de-differentiation of mesenchymal cells, and the blastema functions as a self-organizing system to regenerate the limb.

 Yet another option involves cosmetic changes to the individual to create the appearance of youth.
 These are generally superficial and do little to make the person healthier or live longer, but the real improvement in a person's appearance may elevate their mood and have positive side effects normally correlated with happiness.
 Cosmetic surgery is a large industry offering treatments such as removal of wrinkles ("face lift"), removal of extra fat (liposuction) and reshaping or augmentation of various body parts (abdomen, breasts, face).

 There are also, as commonly found throughout history, many fake rejuvenation products that have been shown to be ineffective.
 Chief among these are powders, sprays, gels, and homeopathic substances that claim to contain growth hormones.
 Authentic growth hormones are only effective when injected, mainly due to the fact that the 191-amino acid protein is too large to be absorbed through the mucous membranes, and would be broken up in the stomach if swallowed.

 The Mprize scientific competition is under way to deliver on the mission of extending healthy human life.
 It directly accelerates the development of revolutionary new life extension therapies by awarding two cash prizes: one to the research team that breaks the world record for the oldest-ever mouse; and one to the team that develops the most successful late-onset rejuvenation.
 Current Mprize winner for rejuvenation is Steven Spindler.
-Caloric restriction (CR), the consumption of fewer calories while avoiding malnutrition, was applied as a robust method of decelerating aging and the development of age-related diseases.
+Caloric restriction (CR), the consumption of fewer calories while avoiding malnutrition, was applied as a method of decelerating aging and the development of age-related diseases.

 In 2020, scientists reported the reversion of ageing in human cells through nuclear reprogramming to pluripotency.
 Such process included resetting of epigenetic clock, reduction of the inflammatory profile in chondrocytes and restoration of youthful regenerative response to aged, human muscle stem cells, without abolishing cellular identity.